What to Serve with Thanksgiving Turkey: The Best Sides for Smoked or Roasted Turkey

 Can I serve BBQ-style sides with a traditional roasted turkey?

-Yes—BBQ-style sides like smoked mac and cheese, jalapeño cornbread, and smoked Brussels sprouts work great with roasted turkey.
+Yes, BBQ-style sides like smoked mac and cheese, jalapeño cornbread, baked beans, and smoked Brussels sprouts work great with roasted turkey.
 Just keep the seasoning balanced so you don’t drown out the more delicate roasted flavors.
 Using products like Myron Mixon Honey Money Cluck BBQ Seasoning lightly on sides is a good way to bring a bit of BBQ personality into a more traditional dinner.

 What desserts work best after smoked turkey?

-After smoked turkey, desserts that have a nutty or fruit-forward profile work best—pecan pie, apple crisp, and cobblers are ideal.
+After smoked turkey, desserts that have a nutty or fruit-forward profile work best.
+Pecan pie, apple crisp, cobblers, and apple pie are ideal.
 A product like Pecan Pie in a Jar makes it easy to build a pecan-themed dessert that feels right at home after a smoked or roasted turkey meal.

 Do I have to brine my turkey?